ash-project/ash/documentation/how_to/defining-manual-relationships.md

   def load(records, _opts, %{query: query, actor: actor, authorize?: authorize?}) do
     # Use existing records to limit resultds
     rep_ids = Enum.map(records, & &1.id)
-     # Using Ash to get the destination records is ideal, so you can authorize access like normal
-     # but if you need to use a raw ecto query here, you can.
-As long as you return the right structure.

     {:ok,
      query